carderne/moz-offgrid-viz/README.md

 # moz-offgrid-viz

-To serve locally, install and use `lite-server`:
+To serve locally, install and use `light-server`:
 ```
-sudo npm i -g lite-server
+npm install --global light-server
 ```

-Then from the project directory simply run `lite-server` to get an auto-refreshing localhost.
+Then from the project directory simply run `light-server -s .` to get a localhost server.

 Remove `?fresh=true` from map style URL before publishing.